neitanod/command-line-data/README.md

 Data
 ====

-A mysql querying tool for command line lovers.
+A mysql browsing tool for command line lovers.

 Usage:
 ------